Varicose Veins Overview

 What are varicose veins?

-Varicose veins, also known as varicosities, are dilated blood vessels that protrude out of the skin’s surface, looking enlarged, tortuous, twisted, or tangled.
-Their appearance is often compared to dense tree branches or masses of tangled ropes.
-Varicose veins can develop anywhere on the body, but they’re particularly common on the legs, thighs, buttocks, and other lower extremities.
+Varicose veins, also known as varicosities, are dilated blood vessels that protrude out of your skin’s surface, looking enlarged, tortuous, twisted, or tangled.
+You can compare their appearance to dense tree branches or masses of tangled ropes.
+Varicose veins can develop anywhere on your body, but they’re particularly common on the legs, thighs, buttocks, and other lower extremities.
 According to research, varicose veins affect 1 in 3 people living in the United States.
+Are you one of them?

 What’s the root cause of varicose veins?